StorageB/custom-command-toggle/README.md

 Manual Installation:

-1. Download the  custom-command-toggle.zip file of the [latest release](https://github.com/StorageB/custom-command-toggle/releases) for your version of GNOME.
+1. Download the custom-command-toggle.zip file of the latest release for your version of GNOME from the [releases page](https://github.com/StorageB/custom-command-toggle/releases).
 2. Run the following command from the terminal:
 `gnome-extensions install --force custom-command-toggle.zip`
 3. Logout and login.